practicalli/clojure/concepts/misc.md

 It offers a REPL and dynamic type system: ideal for beginners to experiment with, and well-suited for manipulating complex data structures.

-A consistently designed standard library and full-featured set of core datatypes rounds out the Clojure toolbox.
+A consistently designed standard library and full-featured set of core data types rounds out the Clojure toolbox.

 Clojure is close to the speed of Java